Jaccodouma/GD-A3/README.md

   - Allow custom names
   - Don't allow names that are in use
   - Show team info when clicking marker
-  - Update the color icons in ACE interact to actually match the colors.
   - Need GPS?
   - Can be disabled/scrambled within a given area (e.g. they are jammed)
   - Add the options to 3DEN and Zeus